Dennis Rodman Bombs At Roast Of Bruce Willis

-Former basketball and player and friend of Kim Jong Un Dennis Rodman received the most heat during Saturday night’s Comedy Central Roast of Bruce Willis at the Hollywood Palladium.
+Former basketball player and friend of Kim Jong Un Dennis Rodman received the most heat during Saturday night’s Comedy Central Roast of Bruce Willis at the Hollywood Palladium.
 According to The Daily Beast, various comedians, actors, and television personalities got up on stage to roast Rodman, whose own jokes landed particularly poorly.

 Actor Joseph Gordon-Levitt referred to Rodman as a “peacemaker” in his introduction, only to later say, “Dennis may be the only person on the planet who can prevent a nuclear war.
 So I guess this is goodbye.”